Holmewi/1dv608-jh222qr-assignments/project/README.md

 Alternative scenarios

- • 5. b) Input or image is not valid
+- 5b) Input or image is not valid
 	- System presents an error message
 	- Step 2 in main scenario.

- - Admin finishes without adding a category
+- 7b) Admin finishes without adding a category

 ###UC2 Create new category tag
 Main scenario